KosinskiLab/AlphaPulldown/example_1.md

 # Example1
-# Aim: Find proteins involving human translation pathway that might also interact with eIF4G3 or eIF4G2
+# Aim: Find proteins involving human translation pathway that might also interact with eIF4G2
 ## 1st step: compute multiple sequence alignment (MSA) and template features (run on CPUs)

 ## Step 0 make sure you have HMMER and HH-suite downloaded and installed.